Perfusion Tools

 Female: LBM = 0.29569 × weight + 0.41813 × height − 43.2933

 Both formulas are estimates and can differ by sex, height, and weight.
+LBM is not directly measured body composition, and results should not be used as a stand-alone medication dose or clinical order.

 Pediatric use: limited interpretation